X

 Because frequent watering means nutrients are washed away and roots can’t go looking in the ground for additional nutrients, it’s also a good idea to feed your citrus regularly

 Use an organic fertilizer formulated for citrus.
 Typically for containers, fertilize more often but use less fertilizer (follow label instructions for amounts).
 Fertilize citrus in containers each month during the growing season.
+Get more basic care tips for citrus in this guide.

-9. Prune container grown citrus as needed
+9. Prune container-grown citrus as needed

 The best time to prune citrus is in the spring, after the danger of frost has passed and before new growth appears.
 Use water-based latex paint or tree wrap to cover any exposed bark.